JamesLowther/blog/Guides/Python __code__ Attribute Overwrite.md

 NameError: name 'os' is not defined
 ```

-We get the error that the `os` module is not defined, which make sense since it is not included in the restricted namespace of the `exec`.
+We get the error that the `os` module is not defined, which make sense since it's not included in the restricted namespace of the `exec`.

 Now, lets try the same code with a different injection.
 This time we're going to overwrite the `__code__` attribute of `print` with that of a custom lambda.
 We'll then run `print()`.